jpcaparas/docker-web-stack/README.md

 ... followed by a `docker-compose up [arguments...]`

+## Gotchas

+- Ensure that ports `8080` and `3306` are open on your host machine.

 # Warranties

 - This stack was built on `macOS Sierra` v10.12.5.
 Experience may vary on other operating systems.

+# Attributions

+- This wouldn't be possible without being granted a role as Software Developer at [Pixel Fusion](https://pixelfusion.co.nz/), an award-winning product development company at Parnell, Auckland.
+- This project was greatly inspired by the [Laradock project](https://github.com/laradock/laradock).